-What percentage of jobs will be drawn from the local community?
+What percentage of jobs are drawn from the local community?

 One of Eagle’s original commitments to the community was a 75 percent local hire goal.
 After one year of operations, more than 80% of our roughly 200 direct employees were hired from the Upper Peninsula (U.P.).
 With the U.P. history in mining, we will have a wealth of skilled and experienced miners, engineers, mechanics and other qualified workers with the right knowledge, and responsibility for the safety we seek.

 How is Lundin ensuring an environmentally safe mine?

 Environmental responsibility and protection is a priority.
 In line with our Environment Policy and Associated Standards, we have developed and implemented a number of programs at Eagle focused on air quality, ecosystems services, biodiversity, climate change, energy, land, water, waste, and closure.
 These programs include input from our local communities as well as from experts in these fields.
 We’ve studied the ore body and surrounding area to determine the best approach to development with minimal surface disturbance.
 We also developed demonstrated measures that protect important groundwater and surface water bodies.
 Two separate but complementary systems — a multi-lined storage area for rock brought to the surface for temporary storage and a water treatment plant — work together to ensure water discharged back to the environment is safe.
 Both were created to prevent any water that comes into contact with the development rock from entering groundwater or nearby surface water bodies.
 Water from the site will be treated to better than drinking water quality before being discharged.

 What is the Community Environmental Monitoring Program?